Understanding Numerators and Denominators: A Deep Dive into Fractions

 What is a Numerator?

 The numerator is the top number in a fraction.
 It represents the number of parts you have or are considering.
 Think of it as the portion of the whole that you're focusing on.
-For example, in the fraction 3/4, the numerator is 3.
+Also, for example, in the fraction 3/4, the numerator is 3.
 This indicates that we are considering 3 out of a possible total.
 The numerator can be any whole number, zero, or even a decimal, depending on the context.

 What is a Denominator?